 How we are impacted will depend on our situation.
-Our home environment and access to green space, the relationship we have with the people we live with and are close to, our health and their health, as well as our financial position - all of which might have been comprised by the disease.
-Inevitably any lived experience of mental ill-health has also shown to be a factor in how we adapt to the current situation.
+Our home environment and access to green space, the relationship we have with the people we live with and are close to, our health and their health, as well as our financial position, are all factors.
+Inevitably, any lived experience of mental ill-health has also shown to be a factor in how we adapt to the current situation.

-Two surveys were carried out remarkably early in the lockdown – one on the general population and the other on those with pre-existing mental health conditions1.
+Two surveys were carried out at the beginning of the pandemic last year– one on the general population and the other on those with pre-existing mental health conditions1.
 Many of the concerns reported in both surveys were anxiety-related – some generalised, others associated with issues such as ‘work, money, getting food, fear of the virus, loss, and keeping in touch.’
-Unsurprisingly isolation also featured highly in both sets of responses.
-Many of the regulations put in place to keep us safe – social & physical distancing, stay at home orders – can also cause and exacerbate depression and anxiety, conditions that thrive on loneliness and a lack of social interaction.
-Interestingly, the ‘prospect of becoming physically unwell with COVID-19 ranked lower than these issues related to the social and psychological response to the pandemic2.’
+Unsurprisingly, isolation also featured highly in both sets of responses.
+Many of the regulations put in place to keep us safe – social & physical distancing, and stay-at-home orders – can also cause and exacerbate depression and anxiety, conditions that thrive on loneliness and a lack of social interaction.
+Interestingly, the ‘prospect of becoming physically unwell with COVID-19 ranked lower than these issues related to the social and psychological response to the pandemic2’.

 Aside from our mental health, our personalities and personal response to the crisis, as well as our age, will also shape our experience, sometimes with surprising outcomes.

-Understandably the research tells us that those with lived experience of mental ill-health are worried about these conditions being made worse by the crisis3.
+Understandably, the research tells us that those with lived experience of mental ill-health are worried about these conditions being made worse by the crisis3.
 Sadly for some this will have been the case, but there is anecdotal data emerging that says for others, their mental health has improved during this time.
-The survey data also shows that the well-being of the general population actually increased during April4.
-It’s plausible that those familiar with crisis have strategies to hand and are practiced at responding.
+The survey data also shows that the wellbeing of the general population actually increased during the month of April 20204.
+It’s plausible that those familiar with crisis have strategies to hand and are practised at responding.

-If your home environment is safe, then a slowing down, a reduction in social pressure and more time to rest, means that for those with social anxiety this could be a period of respite from the overstimulation often associated with modern life.
-There remains a question mark of course over what happens when restrictions are eased but it makes sense that for introverts too, this time for some has felt freeing.
+If your home environment is safe, then a reduction in social pressure and more time to rest mean that for those with social anxiety this could be a period of respite from the overstimulation often associated with modern life.
+There remains a question mark, of course, over what happens when restrictions are eased, but it makes sense that for some, this time has felt somewhat freeing.

-The connection between the gut and the brain, sometimes referred to as the gut-brain axis (the gut-brain axis is explored in greater detail on our Learning Lab), has implications for our mental health.
-It is increasingly accepted that the health of our microbiome affects our mood.
-With this in mind, it is worth paying attention to our gut health through this crisis, when for most of us levels of stress are likely to be higher.
+There is a very real connection between the mind and body.
+It is increasingly accepted that our general health affects our mood.
+With this in mind, it is worth paying attention to all aspects of our health through this crisis, when for most of us levels of stress are likely to be higher.
 As the microbiome is our area of expertise, we wanted to share a few pointers to help you keep yours in good shape.

 Tops tips for balancing the microbiome: